uwo-fast/OpenAgriS3D/README.md

 ## References

 - Pearce, J. M. (2015).
 Applications of Open Source 3-D Printing on Small Farms.
 Organic Farming, 1(1), 19-35. https://doi.org/10.12924/of2015.01010019

+## Acknowledgements

+This library would not be possible without the effort and creativity of the open source community, we have done our best to give proper attribution where it's owed but if we forgot anything please let us know and we will rectify the issue.
+The Open Source Agriculture logo seen at the to is by Tori West at the University of Sydney.